Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `bind [[+|-|!]<key> [<command>]]`

-If <command> is specified then it is bound to trigger whenever <key> is pressed.
+If &lt;command&gt; is specified then it is bound to trigger whenever &lt;key&gt; is pressed.

-Optional prefixes on <key>:
+Optional prefixes on &lt;key&gt;:

    + = trigger on key press (same as no prefix)